Discover our volunteer programs and how you can contribute to the Australian Museum.

 Some science knowledge or computing skills may be an advantage but not essential.
 Good communication, listening skills plus attention to detail, patience and physical dexterity are important.

 Behind-the-scenes volunteers are only recruited as staff need them.
 Positions are limited and are advertised when available.
-Check 'current volunteering vacancies' on this page for current opportunities.

 This volunteering involves meeting and greeting museum visitors in the public galleries of the Australian Museum.

 Front-of-house volunteering is offered every day of the week, one day a week or fortnight, with a commitment of 12 months or more.

 Good communication skills and fluency in English is required.
 You will also need to apply for a NSW Working With Children Check.
 This is free for volunteers.